 We have incurred significant operating losses since inception and have relied on public and private equity financings to fund our operations.
-As of December 31, 2018, we had an accumulated deficit of \$527.3 million.
+As of December 31, 2019, we had an accumulated deficit of \$818.0 million.
 As we continue to incur losses, our transition to profitability will depend on the successful development, approval and commercialization of product candidates and on the achievement of sufficient revenues to support our cost structure.
 We may never achieve profitability, and unless and until we do, we will need to continue to raise additional capital.
-Management expects that our cash, cash equivalents and short-term investments as of December 31, 2018 will be sufficient to fund our planned operations to mid-2020.
+We expect that existing cash, cash equivalents and short-term investments as of December 31, 2019, together with net proceeds from the sale of common stock from our 2019 ATM Facility, as defined in Note 9, in January 2020, will be sufficient to fund our planned operations into the second quarter of 2021.